-9 CHAPTER XI

-TRAINING, EDUCATION, AND VALUE FORMATION

-SEC.
-53. Value Formation.- In order to create a well informed, responsible and committed citizenry who values the protection, conservation and development of the country's limited land, and other physical resources, the State shall mandate the inclusion of sustainable land use education or any subject related thereto in the curricula of primary, secondary and tertiary education.

-SEC.
-54. Information and Education Campaign.- The LUPC shall undertake a nationwide education information campaign in land use and physical planning to be implemented by local and national government agencies.
-The DILG and concerned agencies shall formulate and implement a land use management capability-building program for national and local government officials, community leaders, NGOs, POs, religious sector, and the general public.

-CHAPTER XII

-INCENTIVES, SANCTIONS, AND PENALTIES

-ARTICLE 1

-INCENTIVES AND AWARDS

-- SEC.
-55. Formulation of a System of Incentives and Awards.- The LUPC shall come out with a system of incentives and awards to LGUs that regularly update their CLUPs within the prescribed period, as follows: - (a) Provinces, Highly Urbanized Cities, and Independent Component Cities once every nine (9) years; and - (b) Component cities and municipalities once every nine (9) years. - SEC.
-56 Priority in Giving Technical Assistance to LGUs.- In providing technical assistance and other forms of support related to land use management and the implementation of development plans, the national government agencies shall give priority to cities and municipalities with approved CLUPs.

-37 SANCTIONS AND PENALTIES
+1 CHAPTER XI 2 TRAINING, EDUCATION, AND VALUE FORMATION 3 SEC.
+53. Value Formation In order to create a well-informed, responsible 4 and committed citizenry who values the protection, conservation and development of the 5 country's limited land, and other physical resources, the State shall mandate the inclusion 6 of sustainable land use education or any subject related thereto in the curricula of 7 primary, secondary and tertiary education.
+8 SEC.
+54. Information and Education Campaign The NLUC shall undertake 9 a nationwide education information campaign in land use and physical planning to be 10 implemented by local and national government agencies.
+The DILG and concerned 11 agencies shall formulate and implement a land use management capability-building 12 program for national and local government officials, community leaders, NGOs, POs, 13 religious sector, and the general public: Provided, That it shall be mandatory for local 14 government officials involved in the preparation of CLUPS and PPFDP, including the 15 municipal, city and provincial development officer to attend the Land Use Management 16 Capability-Building Program.
+17 18 CHAPTER XII 19 INCENTIVES, SANCTIONS, AND PENALTIES 20 Article 1 21 INCENTIVES AND AWARDS 22 SEC.
+55. Formulation of a System of Incentives and Awards The NLUC 23 shall come out with a system of incentives and awards to LGUs that regularly update 24 their CLUPs within the prescribed period, as follows: 25 (a) Provinces, Highly Urbanized Cities, and Independent Component Cities once 26 every nine (9) years; and 27 (b) Component cities and municipalities once every nine (9) years.
+28 SEC.
+56. Priority in Giving Technical Assistance to LGUs In providing 29 technical assistance and other forms of support related to land use management and the 30 implementation of development plans, the national government agencies shall give 31 priority to cities and municipalities with approved CLUPs.
+32 Article 2 33 SANCTIONS AND PENALTIES 34 SEC.
+57. Fine for Non-Completion and Non-Commencement of

-SEC.
-57. Fine for Non-Completion and Non-Commencement of Development of Agricultural Lands with Approved Order of Conversion.- A landowner and his/her designated developer or duly authorized representative who fails to commence and/or complete the development of agricultural lands with approved order of conversion shall be penalized, jointly or severally, with any of the following fines based on the zonal value of the land at the time the fine is imposed:
+- 1 Development of Agricultural Lands with Approved Order of Conversion.
+A - 2 landowner and his/her designated developer or duly authorized representative who fails - 3 to commence and/or complete the development of agricultural lands with approved order - 4 of conversion shall be penalized, jointly or severally, with any of the following fines based - on the zonal value of the land at the time the fine is imposed: